Delphboy/ILO-Platform-Feedback/README.md

 * On linux/unix

-`tar -xzvf ftpserver-1.0.0.tar.gz` or by entering this in the command line for linux/unix
+`tar -xzvf ftpserver-1.0.0.tar.gz` by entering this in the command line for linux/unix

 - Run the server: